cherryservers/cherryctl/README.md

 ### List Plans

-You may list all plans that are available on Cherry Servers stock by using the following command:
+You may list all the plans that are available on Cherry Servers stock by using the following command:

 ```sh
 cherryctl plan list
 ```

-`cherryctl` allows you to order services with hourly and spot billing cycles only.
-In case you wish to get a fixed term plan, use the Client Portal instead.
+`cherryctl` only allows you to order services with hourly and spot billing cycles.
+If you wish to get a fixed term plan, use the Client Portal instead.

 ### List Plan Images

 Every plan may have a different set of available images.
-Use a selected plan slug obtained from `cherryctl plan list` command to get a list of available images for that plan:
+Use a selected plan slug obtained from the `cherryctl plan list` command to get a list of available images for that plan:

 ```sh